Ragura/dinkcreference/docs/guide/scripts.md

 }
 ```

-Note that the above example is a bit flawed... scripts that are spawned will survive forever unless explicitly killed with `kill_this_task()`.
-To fix this, we could add `kill_this_task();` after the `unfreeze(1);` line of `grocery.c`.
+Note that the above example is a bit flawed... scripts that are [spawn()](../functions/spawn.md)ed will survive forever unless explicitly killed with [kill_this_task()](../functions/kill-this-task.md).
+To fix this, we could add [kill_this_task()](../functions/kill-this-task.md); after the [unfreeze](../functions/kill-this-task.md)(1); line of `grocery.c`.

 ### Summoning

 Sometimes the game itself will summon some scripts in response to specific events or input by the player.
-This includes item and magic scripts that are added to the player's inventory with `add_item()` and `add_magic()`.
+This includes item and magic scripts that are added to the player's inventory with [add_item](../functions/add-item.md) and [add_magic](../functions/add-magic.md).

 Take a look at the list of all scripts summoned by the game (except input, magic and item scripts).
-Usually these summoned scripts will run forever unless explicitly killed with `kill_this_task()`.
+Usually these summoned scripts will run forever unless explicitly killed with [kill_this_task()](../functions/kill-this-task.md).
 Also, the engine will usually attempt to run the `main` procedure, though exceptions are noted for `lraise` and `dinfo`.

 | Script     | When is it run?                                                         |
 |------------|-------------------------------------------------------------------------|